-How do you tell which are the high performing suppliers, the ones that you can trust and rely on?
+How do you tell which are the high-performing suppliers, the ones that you can trust and rely on?
 Which ones are the fraudsters and scammers?
+One solution to this is you can get supplier management services from a third-party QC company.

 Some of the buyer-supplier platforms have introduced their own supplier verification systems.
-AliBaba offers a trade assurance program where you have suppliers that have been verified by AliBaba and/or a third party company.
-Global Sources has a similar system.
+Alibaba offers a trade assurance program where you have suppliers that have been verified by Alibaba and/or a third-party company.

 These programs cannot give you the answer to your questions.
 Here’s why:

-The way around all these problems is to visit the supplier yourself, or hire a third party quality inspection company to evaluate the supplier for you.
-The upside is that you’ll be getting a professional who’s acting in your interests, has production knowledge, and understands supplier behaviour.
+The way around all these problems is to visit the supplier yourself or hire a third-party quality inspection company to evaluate the supplier for you.
+The upside is that you’ll be getting a professional who’s acting in your interests, has production knowledge, and understands supplier behavior.

-Here are some tips for selecting a QC company:
+Here are some tips for selecting a Quality Control Company: